Has a Death Occurred? We Are Available 24/7 (920) 541-7111 Live Chat

 She is preceded in death by her parents and her husband Jim Wolfgram.

 Funeral services will be held at 11:00 a.m. on Tuesday August 6th at St. Mark’s Lutheran Church in Jefferson with the Rev. Jeanette Thorp officiating burial will follow in the North Oakland Cemetery.

 Visitation will be from 4:00-8:00 p.m. on Monday August 5th at Schneider-Michaelis Funeral Home in Jefferson and then again on Tuesday morning at the Church from 10:00 a.m. until 11:00 a.m.

 The family would like to thank the Visiting Angels for the loving care they gave Mary at her home.
 She loved her girls.

 Memorials in Mary’s name may be given to St. Mark’s Lutheran Church in Jefferson.

 Visit, www.schneidermichaelisfuneralhome.com to leave a condolence or light a candle in her memory.

-.To send flowers to the family of Mary Wolfgram, please visit Tribute Store
+.To send flowers to the family or plant a tree in memory of Mary Wolfgram, please visit Tribute Store